Chrisfaherty/ci-nft-social-hub/README.md

 ### Not Found Page

-- If a URL that doesn't exist is entered, this page is displayed to give visual feedback to the user that it is incorrect
+- If a URL that doesn't exist is entered, this page is displayed to give visual feedback to the user that it is incorrect,
 - The navbar is still displayed so the user can revert back to the home page.

 <details><summary>Not Found Feature Screenshot</summary>